nesl/multimodal-bind/README.md

 # Multimodal-Bind
-Multimodal Embedding Learning with Distributed Incomplete Data
+MMBind: Unleashing the Potential of Distributed and Heterogeneous Data for Multimodal Learning in IoT

 # UTD dataset